-Backlinking is an essential aspect of building a good SEO ranking.
+Backlinks are an essential aspect of building a good SEO ranking.
 Google and other search engines will rank you higher, placing you at or near the top of the results when somebody searches for a related topic.
+How do you know your backlink is indexed, or failing that how do you index your backlink?

 You probably know that you need to have quality backlinks leading to your site to increase your SEO score, and they need to be high-quality backlinks, and the more, the better.
 Something you may not be familiar with is backlink indexing.